tuf-aryan/CODECUPID/README.md

 - How to add timestamps in your schema's
 - How to use Validate fxn and how to inable this validate in also update
 - use the trim ,min,minlength,max, maxlength,lowercase,default,required,uniqure and other's
+- use How to do Api level data Sanitizaiton